Grafton County Complex

 - Eye protection/face screen that meets ANSI #Z87.1 or higher

-- Non-skid steel-toe or composite-toe boots that provide ankle coverage and have lug soles or caulks
+- Non-skid steel-toe or composite-toe boots with lug soles or caulks that provide ankle coverage

 - Chainsaw chaps that fit from waist to over the top of the boot

-Chainsaw with working chain brake, rear hand guard, throttle interlock system, chain catch peg, pin or stud, anti-vibration/insulation mounts.
-(If your saw was made by a reputable manufacturer in the last 10 years, then it likely has all these features)
+Chainsaw: Chainsaw with working chain break, rear hand guard, throttle interlock system, chain catch peg, pin or stud, anti-vibration/insulation mounts (if your saw was made by a reputable manufacturer in the last 10 years, then it likely has all these features).

-Tools to perform basic maintenance: scrench, files and guides for chain sharpening
+Tools to perform basic maintenance: wrench, files, guides